genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 $ git clone https://github.com/genebean/my-oh-zsh-themes.git ~/.oh-my-zsh/custom/themes
 ```

 There are a couple of aspects of this shell setup in the way of usefulness as it relates to doing module development.
 The first of these is the easy case-insensitive tab completion when changing directories or opening files within a module.
 The second centers around shell aliases and functions that simplify repetitive tasks.
 Oh My ZSH comes with pre-made aliases for many Git related tasks.
 Additionally, I have added both functions and shortcut aliases to the .zshrc that was downloaded earlier.
-I will talk more about this in the second section of this post as it'll make more sense when shown in-context.
+I will talk more about this in part two of this series as it'll make more sense when shown in-context.

 ##### Start using ZSH

-Now that we have installed all the needed components its a good time to close your current terminal and open a new one so that you can enjoy the fruits of your labor.
+Now that you have installed all the needed components its a good time to close your current terminal and open a new one so that you can enjoy the fruits of your labor.
 Completely quit your terminal program (iTerm or Terminal) and then restart it.
 When you do you should be greeted with a prompt very similar to this:

 ```zsh
 ╔ ☕️  gene:~